 - 1. Students have the opportunity to participate in the honours programme, with limited places available. - 2.
-Students can apply to the honours programme at the end of the first year, following the procedures and deadlines as indicated on the student portal/intranet/canvas. - 3.
+The honours programme is an extracurricular programme. - 3.
+Students can apply to the honours programme at the end of the first year, following the procedures and deadlines as indicated on the student portal/intranet/canvas. - 4.
 Students who successfully complete the honours programme receive an honours programme certificate together with the programme certificate upon graduation.
 The honours programme is not part of the curricular transcript.